Problem: In Need of Nursing Educators

 Grant began her career as a registered nurse (RN) at Summa Akron (Ohio) City Hospital more than 35 years ago.
 Today, she works as an education coordinator, leading operating room orientation for nurses of a variety of experience levels and disciplines.

 “Early in my career, I worked as a staff nurse.
 I always enjoyed working with new nurses in orientation as well as student nurses.
 In 2007, I started working as a coordinator and began working as a surgical tech instructor in the operating room,” Grant said.
 “The OR educator role was created for me because our educator at the time did not have any experience in the OR, and we needed someone to help train our new nursing staff in our department.”

 That’s not an uncommon problem – the nationwide shortage of qualified nurse educators exists in hospitals and universities.
 As more individuals join the nursing workforce, hospitals rely on nurse educators to extend teaching beyond the classroom and mentor new nurses on the job.

-According to the Bureau of Labor Statistics (BLS), there is an anticipated growth of 7% for nurse educators which is to create 221,900 new jobs between 2019-2029.
+According to the Bureau of Labor Statistics (BLS), there is an anticipated growth of 22% for nurse educators between 2020-2030.